datanel/Hermod/README.md

 ### Traefik

-Create network for treafik and run it
+Create network for treafik and run it (Be careful, port: 80 should be free)

 ```
 docker network create traefik_proxy --driver overlay --attachable